What Is Gaslighting In Relationships (Why People Gaslight)

 Gaslighting is “to make someone question their reality.”

-Despite the fact that gaslighting is an exploding topic, the American Psychological Association (APA) still considers the term a colloquialism.
+Even though gaslighting is an exploding topic, the American Psychological Association (APA) still considers the term a colloquialism.
+The APA views gaslighting as:

 It’s gut-wrenching to hear someone say how they suffered from being in a relationship with a gaslighter.
 The following may break your heart: